Managing Gut Health And Disorders

 - Endotoxins can leak through the gut lining, especially if it is compromised in certain ways (more on that later), allowing them to enter the bloodstream and spread throughout the body.

-Two of the main gut disorders that exist today, which both operate on different pathologies, can cause significant disruption to life.
-Irritable bowel syndrome (abbreviated as IBS) and Crohn’s disease are not synonymous, even though they often get conflated in people’s minds.
+Two gut disorders, which both operate on different pathologies, can cause significant disruption to life.
+Irritable bowel syndrome (abbreviated as IBS) and ulcerative colitis are not synonymous, even though they often get conflated in people’s minds.

 IBS is a muscular and central nervous system condition, in which the large intestine contracts far more frequently than is normal.
 This can cause pain, gas, bloating, bowel urgency, constipation, and diarrhea.

-Both of these conditions generally impact only the large intestine and colon, rather than the stomach and small intestine as well.
+Both of these conditions generally impact only the large intestine rather than the stomach and small intestine as well.
 But the gut, formally, is the entire system from your mouth to your anus, so these definitely qualify as gut disorders.
-The important distinction here, however, is they are not, strictly speaking, seen as direct causes of other health problems in the body based on the disease pathway discussed above.
-Likewise, someone with an otherwise healthy gut in terms of bacteria and lining can still develop or have these conditions.
-Further, treating these conditions does not preclude bad gut health in other areas.

 Common Gut Problems

 Many people are familiar with having stomach problems after a course of antibiotics.
-This is because the antibiotics not only kill off the bad bacteria, such as that which is causing your strep throat or ear infection, but the bacteria in your gut as well.
+This is because the antibiotics not only kill off the bad bacteria, such as that which is causing your strep throat or an ear infection but the bacteria in your gut as well.
 By altering the mix of bacteria in your gut, there is a greater chance that so-called bad bacteria, the ones that produce endotoxins, can take up residence.
-This changing of the gut flora may also impact the way in which your body processes food and absorbs nutrients.
+This changing of the gut flora may also impact how your body processes food and absorbs nutrients.

-There are other medicines that also cause similar problems, but in a different way.
+There are other medicines that also cause similar problems but in a different way.
 Rather than directly affecting the gut microbes, they impact the gut lining.
-Common, over-the-counter painkillers are known as non-steroidal anti-inflammatory drugs (NSAIDs).
-When used long-term, they can cause lesions, ulcerations, and compromise of the lining of the stomach and intestines.
+Common, over-the-counter painkillers known as non-steroidal anti-inflammatory drugs (NSAIDs) when used long-term can cause lesions, ulcerations, and compromise of the lining of the stomach and intestines.
 Certain steroidal medications also have these same results.
 This results in increasing the permeability of your gut lining to the endotoxins, a condition that has been dubbed Leaky Gut or Leaky Gut Syndrome.

-The two specific gut disorders we mentioned – IBS and Crohn’s – are not caused by this same disease pathway, and therefore the treatments for them are more specific to those disorders.
-In other words, if you don’t have IBS or Crohn’s, many of the medical treatments available will not do anything to improve your gut health – and can even do harm.
-Therefore, it’s critical that IBS and Crohn’s patients receive a diagnosis and treatment plan from their doctor.
+The two specific gut disorders we mentioned – IBS and ulcerative colitis – are not caused by this same disease pathway, and therefore the treatments for them are more specific to those disorders.
+Therefore, it’s critical that IBS and ulcerative colitis patients receive a diagnosis and treatment plan from their doctor.

-There are a range of medications available today to treat these conditions.
+There is a range of medications available today to treat these conditions.
 While they are not cures, they can dramatically reduce the symptoms in many sufferers.
 In some cases, surgical intervention may be required to address these gut disorders.
-Resecting certain portions of the bowel, or bypassing it via an ileostomy, may be required in extreme cases.

-Most often, treatment for Crohn’s involves the administration of NSAIDs or corticosteroids.
+Most often, treatment for ulcerative colitis involves the administration of 5-aminosalicylic acid or corticosteroids.
 While effective, these drugs can lead to the same common gut health issues we discussed above.
-Immunosuppressants may also be prescribed, as there is believed to be an immune response component to the disease.
+Immunomodulators may also be prescribed, as there is believed to be an immune response component to the disease.
 Antibiotics are also sometimes used, along with nutritional supplementation, since absorption of nutrients can be compromised.

 IBS patients typically receive instructions on lifestyle modification or trigger removal for the foods or behaviors that can cause IBS.
 Specific medications for IBS are also available, along with certain antibiotics that may sometimes be prescribed.
 Like other gut health conditions, the use of antibiotics and over-the-counter painkillers to deal with the condition can lead to the same gut flora and gut health issues we’ve discussed above.

-Because of this cross-over between gut disorders and general gut health, where in all cases people may develop gut microbiome or gut lining problems, it’s important to understand the treatments available for common gut problems as well.
+Because of this cross-over between gut disorders and general gut health, wherein all cases people may develop gut microbiome or gut lining problems, it’s important to understand the treatments available for common gut problems as well.
 If you don’t have IBS or IBD, these treatments and additional lifestyle changes (which we’ll discuss in the next section) may be all you need to improve your gut health and overall physical health.
-If you do have IBS or IBD, these treatments may help prevent the kind of deterioration that can occur.
-That includes deterioration that is a result of your IBS or IBD treatments themselves.
+If you have IBS or IBD, these treatments may help treat some of the symptoms.
+That includes symptoms that are a result of your IBS or IBD treatments themselves.

 - Prebiotic or probiotics, either in pill form or in food such as yogurt, can help to replenish the “good” bacteria that belong in your gut and restore your gut health.

-- Overuse of antibiotics or infection with certain organisms (such as C. dificile) may require medical intervention afterwards to resolve gut health issues, up to and including fecal microbial transplants.
+- Overuse of antibiotics or infection with certain organisms (such as C. difficile) may require medical intervention afterward to resolve gut health issues, up to and including fecal microbial transplants.

 There are also some basic lifestyle changes or guidelines that can be followed to help improve gut health.
 They can also help resolve or reduce symptoms from recurring gut issues.
 Many of these changes will promote overall good health as well.
 For most individuals, these guidelines should be followed regardless of whether or not you are suffering from gut health problems.